wiardvanrij/thanos/docs/components/compact.md

 Memory usage depends on block sizes in the object storage and compaction concurrency.

-Generally, the maximum memory utilization is exactly the same as for Prometheus for compaction process:
+Generally, the maximum memory utilization is exactly the same as for Prometheus for the compaction process:

 * For each source block considered for compaction:
   * 1/32 of all block's symbols